Sciencentistguy/discord-channel-archiver/readme.md

 A small discord bot to archive the messages in a discord text channel.

-This is still WIP, but the JSON mode is (probably, I can't guarantee anything) in its final form.
+This is still WIP.
+The HTML and JSON modes are vaguely complete, but they may still change in the future.

 ## Usage